-- An unholy array of choices, you get 21 filter options all controlled by a single dial
+- An insane array of choices, you get 21 filter options all controlled by a single dial

-- The whole pedal has a remarkably slim profile considering all of the options available, meaning it’ll fit snugly on any pedal board
+- The whole pedal has a remarkably slim profile considering all of the options available

-- Many of the controls are merged together.
+- Many of the controls are merged.
 Although this works quite well most of the time thanks to the way they’ve been paired up, it can limit your options

-Possibly the worst looking pedal so far, don’t let that put you off.
-It’s a little more expensive than the others, but also comes with some extremely great features that set it above more basic varieties of envelope filter pedals with ease.
-It has an LFO option, so you can control your auto-wah sounds using either the envelope filter or the low-pass filter.
+The Pigtronix EP2 is a little more expensive than the others but comes with some extremely great features that set it apart.
+It has an LFO option for a start, so you can control your auto-wah sounds using either the envelope or the low-pass filter.
 This gives you more options for controlling the response of the pedal: it can follow dynamics or be time operated.
-You can even use the both together, for some very interesting sounds.
-This pedal also has a staccato function which adds extra response to the envelope.
-Very well suited to playing funk.
+You can even use them both together, for some very interesting sounds.
+It also has a staccato function which adds an extra response to the envelope.
+It’s well suited to playing funk.

 - Has some truly fantastic tone, which you can endlessly play with thanks to the huge range of controls

-- Although you get a lot in one package, this pedal is quite expensive and if all you need is the standard funk/disco sound, you would do better to look at some of the simpler pedals available
+- Although you get a lot in one package, this pedal is quite expensive, and if all you need is the standard funk/disco sound, you will do better to look at some of the other products on this list

-This filter takes a straightforward approach to give you a no-fuss answer to your envelope filter pedal needs.
+The Maxon AF-9 takes a straightforward approach.
 It looks a bit retro, but considering the sound it produces, perhaps that’s in line with what it should be.
 There are filter, range and drive switches, as well as sensitivity and peak controls.
 Although it’s small, you can still control quite a lot.
 It also features true bypass, so it won’t muddy your signal when it’s not in use.

 - True bypass means it won’t ruin your tone when not in use

-- It’s a basic pedal, lacking some of the extended functionality and fine tuning controls of more advanced models
+- Lacks some of the extended functionality and fine tuning controls of more advanced models

 - No expression pedal input available, so it does lack the option for intimate control